01 of 09

 Montreal Avec Les Enfants

-Want to feel like you're escaping to Europe without leaving North America?
-Take your kids to Montreal, a French-language city in Quebec that brims over with kid-friendly charm.
+If you feel like escaping to Europe but don't want to leave North America, you can take your kids to Montreal, a French-language city in Quebec that brims over with family-friendly charm.

 02 of 09